 ANOTHER CHRONIC HEALTH DIAGNOSIS:

-Two weeks ago, my daughter and I were diagnosed with a rare genetic condition.
+Recently, I was diagnosed with a rare genetic condition.

 Now although I initially would have liked to have been able to get some more research done in terms of this health condition before I shared, I figured that since this is a facet that is obviously not disappearing anytime soon (hello, DNA), I’m confident that those of you who are genuinely interested in learning more, will be able to from future posts here.